| Read Time: 5 minutes Fact Checked

 • Personally operates the truck solely according to that U.S. DOT license.

 It is common for disagreements about who is responsible for providing coverage to arise.
-You should consult an experienced trucking workers’ comp attorney to ensure your rights if that happens to you.
+You should consult a North Carolina trucking workers’ compensation attorney to protect your rights if coverage disputes arise.

 An on-the-job trucking accident can quickly become complex.
 So, how does this all play out in a real-life scenario?